TheKhafre/alx-interview/0x06-starwars_api/README.md

 # Star Wars Characters Script

-## Project Description
+## Project Spec

-The project uses Node.js script that retrieves and prints the characters of a Star Wars movie using the Star Wars API.
-The script takes a Movie ID i.e the movie released part e.g 3 as input and displays the character names in the same order as they appear in the movie's data.
+This project is a Node.js script that retrieves and prints the characters of a Star Wars movie using the Star Wars API.
+The script takes a Movie ID as input and displays the character names in the same order as they appear in the movie's data.

 ## Requirements